grame-cncm/faustdoc/src/manual/faq.md

 where only one of the *then* or *else* branch will be effectively computed, thus saving CPU.
 Note that this behaviour **should not be misused** to avoid doing some computations !

-If computing both branches is really needed, like for [debugging purposes](https://faustdoc.grame.fr/manual/debugging/#debugging-at-runtime) (testing if there is no division by 0, or producing `INF` or `NaN` values), the `-sts (--strict-select)` option can be used to force the computation of both branches by putting them in local variables, as shown in the following *generated with `-sts`* code version of the same DSP code:
+If computing both branches is really desired, the `-sts (--strict-select)` option can be used to force the computation of both branches by putting them in local variables, as shown in the following *generated with `-sts`* code version of the same DSP code:

 ```c++
 for (int i0 = 0; i0 < count; i0 = i0 + 1) {